IMPLEMENTING A GOOD OPEN SOURCE SECURITY STRATEGY

 Even commercial software is typically built to include open source code.
-As enterprises are moving to agile methodologies, open source projects become even more valuable, and there are more tools available for them.
+As enterprises are moving to agile methodologies, open source projects become even more valuable, and there are more open source tools available for them.
 New software developers entering the market today are trained on open source use and are typically very comfortable with using open source technologies.

 OSS Pros (Best Case Scenario)